-The implementation of ICD-10 coding on October 1, 2015 resulted in a casemix increase and therefore payment increase on fiscal year 2016 claims.
-For fiscal year 2017, APR-DRG relative weights were adjusted downward by 4% to accommodate this increase.
-The use of the adjusted weights will continue for FY 2018.
+The implementation of ICD-10 coding on October 1, 2015 resulted in a casemix increase and therefore payment increase on FY 2016 claims.
+For FY 2017, APR-DRG relative weights were adjusted downward by 4% to accommodate this increase.
+The use of the adjusted weights continued in FY 2018 but will be eliminated for FY 2019 with the implementation of version 35 of the grouper.